Renaissance Spell Logo

 Raphael - Paintings

-In 1503, Raphael had been asked to paint an important work, a Coronation of the Virgin, for the altar of the Franciscan Church in Perugia.
+In 1503, Raphael created an important painting, a Coronation of the Virgin, for the altar of the Franciscan Church in Perugia.
 The arrangement of the whole picture and types of figures are a manner of duplicate of his master, Perugino; but there appears something more intense, and a larger look which marks the beginning of another man.

 Raphael-Marriage of the Virgin